-YES identifies high-achieving students from low-income communities in Los Angeles, New York City, Chicago, and rural Appalachian North Carolina, and provides them with the resources, support, and academic skills required for success through high school, college, and career.
+YES identifies high-achieving students from low-income communities in Los Angeles, New York City, Chicago, and rural Appalachian North Carolina, and provides them with the long-term support, resources, and educational access required for success through high school, college, and career.

 For bright, ambitious students from impoverished neighborhoods, a college degree represents a clear path out of the crippling cycle of poverty.
 But potential is stifled by their circumstances: a lack of awareness, exposure, and opportunity due to financial, educational, and social inequality.
 YES prepares and empowers students at a young age to transcend those boundaries and removes the financial obstacles that would otherwise limit their success.

 Watch the video for the story of YES Scholar Oscar Velasquez.